ldeo-glaciology/ITGC-community-norms/index.md

 - Mentor students, post docs, and other early career scientists toward career success
 - Communicate the issues and the results to the public
 - Engage the public in the process of science
-- Foster improved collaboration between UK and US research communities
+- Foster improved collaboration between UK, US and international research communities
 - Help build a sustainably inclusive and diverse community of scientists.

 ## Community Norms of Behavior